hklees/mobiledev_portfolio2-1/README.md

 New Components:
-1- HelpCount function in HelpCount.js keeps counts how many times you have hit the help button 2- Timer function in Timer.js
+1- HelpCount function in HelpCount.js keeps counts how many times you have hit the help button 2- Timer function in Timer.js will stop the page from working after 1 mintue for security purposes.
 3- Checkbox for not being a robot